Vape About It

 The Tobacco Control act of 2009, gave the FDA full control to regulate and determine what new tobacco products can be sold to the public.
 Under that law, the grandfather date that exempted existing companies was 2007.
 Meaning any “tobacco” product released after that date had to go through the application process which requires proof of “substantial equivalence”

 Proof of substantial equivalence would require clinical trials, meaning any company that wanted to sell e-liquid would have to put their product through a long and expensive clinical trial before it could be legally allowed to sell.
+This includes e juice without nicotine as well.

 Most vape companies are small independent businesses, that lack the resources and know how to even carry out the application.
 The cost for it would be so high that even biggest brands would not be able to afford it.